FelipeSenco/RockPaperScissors/README.md

 The games a stored in a Sql local database

 Thr rules are: Rock beats Scissors and Lizard; Paper beats Rock and Spock; Scissors beats Paper and Lizard; Lizard beats Spock and Paper; Spock beats Rock and Scissors
-Best of 7: the first to rach 4 turn wins is the winner
+Best of 7: the first to reach 4 turn wins is the winner

 Application Flow:

 ===============================Program.cs==================================
-Inside the main method the initial outputs to the user are displayed.
-Get the player name through user input
+Inside the main method, the initial outputs to the user are displayed Get the player name through user input
 Call the PlayGame() method of GameContext.cs if the gamePlaying variable is true